 How does it feel?

 A percale cotton weave produces a matte finish, creating a smooth sheet that feels crisp and cool to the touch.
 Kind of like your favourite dress shirt.
-High quality percale sheets – made with fine yarns and extra-long cotton fibres like those used in Bedfolk bedding – will feel extremely luxurious with a thread count of 200 – 400 and will be lovely and breathable.
-Sheets with higher thread counts will feel slightly denser.
+High quality percale sheets – made with fine yarns and long cotton fibres like those used in Bedfolk bedding – will feel extremely luxurious with a thread count of 200 – 400 and will be lovely and breathable.
+Sheets with higher thread counts or those made with short staple cotton will feel slightly denser.
 More here if you’re finding yourself asking “what is thread count?".

 How is it made?

 Percale sheets use a traditional criss-cross pattern - one thread over, and one thread under.
 Technically speaking, it’s one yarn in the warp, and one yarn in the weft.
 But who likes to speak technically?

 At Bedfolk, we produce two types of bedding with this weave: our Classic percale bedding is finished the traditional way, giving it a classic crisp and cool feel.
 Our Relaxed super soft bedding is finished in the wash, giving it an extra dose of softness and the look of stonewashed linen.

 If you like the luxurious sheets that you find in boutique hotels (nope, that’s not a trick question) then you’ll love a percale weave.
 The cool and crisp hand feel and breathability of these sheets also lend themselves to hot sleepers (stripping off is entirely optional).

 So what’s the alternative to percale cotton bedding, we hear you cry?
 Well, that would be sateen cotton bedding.